AaltoFablab/aaltofablab-site/_machines/excitech-cnc1312.md

 ---

-Our new large-format CNC Router can take a half-sheet of standard panel material (1220 mm x 1220 mm) and has an increased Z-axis capacity to enable even bigger 3D-carved projects (technically up to 400 mm).
-Incredible accuracy (± 0.05 mm) and finish quality can be achieve with the correct handling.
+Our large-format CNC Router can take a half-sheet of standard panel material (1220 mm x 1220 mm) and has an increased Z-axis capacity to enable even bigger 3D-carved projects (400 mm - tool length).
+Incredible accuracy and finish quality can be achieve (± 0.05 mm).
 Great for larger projects using heavier solid materials.

-!This machine is loud and causes a lot of vibration in the floor.
-Therefore it's important to also book the self-recording studio (kd150) during the same time so that recording sessions are not interrupted.
+This machine is loud and causes a lot of vibration in the floor so it's important to also book the [self-recording studio (K015d)](https://booking.aalto.fi/kalenterit2/index.php?kt=tila%2C25212&av=180219180225180221&laji=Otaniemi%20%2F%20Erityiset%20kokoushuoneet%7C%7C%25&guest=&lang=fin&ss_ttkal=&ctila=26543) during the same time so that recording sessions are not interrupted.

 {% raw %}